 - Coverage: collects data from at least 70% of eligible services nationally

 - Data: collected on individual patients

 - Plan to recruit patients during the following financial year

 - Public reporting: comparing providers’ performance published within 12 months of completion of the most recent clinical event (excluding events outside of the project’s control)

 - Outcomes and processes of care being audited must be based on rigorous evidence (including NICE Quality Standards and Guidelines)

-HQIP National Clinical Audit and Enquiries Directory
+NHS Wales National Clinical Audit and Outcome Review Plan

-HQIP maintains the National Clinical Audit and Enquiries Directory to provide information on the National Clinical Audits and Enquiries that are in existence.
-The Directory is a useful tool in assisting healthcare providers with planning their audit activity each year.
+HQIP maintains The Directory to provide high level information on the National Clinical Audits, enquiries, registries and other national quality improvement programmes.
+The Directory is a useful tool in assisting healthcare service providers with planning their audit activity each year.
 Further information is available here.